 Mindsets

 The teams who engaged in our process created incredibly insightful solutions, because they went about the work of problem-solving in a completely different way.
-The focus on appreciative inquiry meant that they studied the small minority of students who were “living the solution,” rather than focusing on the majority who were exemplifying the problem.
-This appreciative mindset was mentioned over and over as a most valuable new way of thinking.
+The focus on appreciative inquiry meant that they studied the small minority of students who were “living the solution,” rather than focusing on the ones who were exemplifying the problem.
+This appreciative mindset was mentioned over and over as a valuable new way of thinking.